yift/findit/README.md

 ## What can you use it for

-One can use this tool to find files within a directory using complex filters over the file properties, content or structure.
+You can use this tool to find files within a directory using complex filters over the file properties, content or structure.

 For example: